 If the card or access device was not lost or stolen, your liability depends on when you report the unauthorized electronic fund transfer.

-Within 60 days of the statement.
-If the access device was not stolen or lost, if you notify the institution within 60 days after transmittal of the periodic statement on which the unauthorized transfer first appears, then you have no liability.
+Within 60 days.
+If the access device was not stolen or lost, if you notify the institution within 60 days after transmittal of the periodic statement on which the unauthorized transfer first appears or when you electronically access your account, then you have no liability.

-After 60 days after the statement.
-If you report the unauthorized transfer more than 60 days after transmittal of the periodic statement on which the unauthorized transfer first appears, you have unlimited liability for unauthorized transfers that happen 60 days after the periodic statement and before notice to the financial institution.
+After 60 days.
+If you report the unauthorized transfer more than 60 days after transmittal of the periodic statement on which the unauthorized transfer first appears or when you electronically access your account, you have unlimited liability for unauthorized transfers that happen 60 days afterward and before notice to the financial institution.

 The Rule also protects consumers from expensive overdraft penalty fees, provides a process that financial institutions have to follow for investigating and resolving errors, and requires the financial institution to give consumers free and easy access to account information.